 Exchange-traded government bonds can be bought and sold in the same way that shares can, and the fixed interest rate they offer means you can enjoy guaranteed returns for the life of your investment.
 They can be bought and sold whenever the ASX is open and can be used to provide ongoing income.

-The main risk when it comes to trading bonds is that because your interest rate is locked in, you won’t be able to benefit from any potential interest rate rises.
+The main risk when trading bonds is that because your interest rate is locked in, you won’t be able to benefit from any potential interest rate rises.

 How can I trade bonds?